February 25th

 Meaning of the subhAShita:

-Those with petty minds account thus - "this (one) is mine" or "that (one) is his".
-But for ones with an exalted life, the whole world itself is a family!
+Those with petty minds account thus—this is mine and that is his.
+Certainly, for the ones with an exalted life, the whole world is itself a family!

 Commentary:

-When one considers something or someone as a part of his family, he does everything in his power to make sure he/she is safe, protected and loved.
-But, when one has a demarcation or a boundary of 'this (person) is my family, that (person) is his family', that unconditional love disappears!
+When one considers something or someone as a part of his family, he does everything in his power to make sure he/she is safe, protected, and loved.
+However, when one has a demarcation of 'this (person) is my family, that (person) is his family', unconditional love disappears!

 When a person identifies himself with anyone or anything, his approach towards that person/object becomes gentle and loving.
 For example, he will even be willing to forget and forgive any misdeeds done by that person.
 Why?
-Because he has a soft corner for the loved one in his heart!
-He fights for the well-being of that person with all his might, justifying that 'it is not a crime to fight for what is mine!'
+Because he has a soft corner in his heart for the loved one!
+He fights for the well-being of that person with all his strength, justifying that 'it is not a crime to fight for what is mine!'
 So, if one has embraced the whole world as his, he will automatically work towards the betterment of each and everyone in it!
 He identifies himself to a broader spectrum.

 On the contrary, petty-minded people mark their boundaries and are not open-minded.
 They do not stretch their visions.
-Even though they do the same things such as loving, protecting and safeguarding their own units of family, their lives, minds and visions remain petty.
+Even though they do the same things such as loving, protecting, and safeguarding their own units of family, their lives, minds, and visions still remain petty.
 This deters them from growing magnanimously in both their attitude and approach.

 pada vigrahaH: